loeschg/loeschg.github.io/_posts/2016-06-17-android-svgs-vectordrawables.markdown

 If you prefer to have a bit more automated process, you may want to check out the victor Gradle plugin (https://github.com/trello/victor) by Dan Lew and the folks over at Trello.
 From my understanding, this is an early release, though I'm sure they'd love the feedback and help squashing any bugs!

-### Go shed some APK weight while make your designer happier!
+### Go shed some APK weight and make your designer happier!

 With this technique you can now replace bulky image files with lightweight VectorDrawables and make your designer happier in the process!